Francesca Clapcich: Current campaign - Team Francesca Clapcich Powered by 11th Hour Racing

 In January 2024 it was announced that Francesca would be powered by 11th Hour Racing as a sponsored athlete to join its global initiatives for a more inclusive and sustainable future.
-11th Hour Racing will power Clapcich to further advance her efforts in cultivating a safe, diverse, and equitable environment within the sailing industry.
+Clapcich announced her desire to further advance efforts in cultivating a safe, diverse, and equitable environment within the sailing industry.
+In March 2025, Clapcich announced the launch of Team Francesca Clapcich Powered by 11th Hour Racing, a solo offshore campaign aimed at the 2028 Vendée Globe - a non-stop, unassisted solo round-the-world race.